jimmy6616/Ethos-RFStatus/Readme.md

 ![Image](https://github.com/jimmy6616/Ethos-RFStatus/blob/IMG/Main_Screen_12.jpg)

-Similar to the above, allows the status widget to play various Telemetry announcements depending on your TX switch positions, this could include, for example, using the rear panel SJ momentary switch to announce Fuel or Voltage.
+Similar to the above, allows the status widget to play various Telemetry announcements depending on your TX switch positions, this could include, for example, using the rear panel SJ momentary switch to announce Fuel and/or Voltage.

 GOVERNOR ANNOUNCEMENTS